 Network, network, network.

 You can convert your internship or externship into a full-time job by reconnecting with your contacts.
 Additionally, if you do well with networking, these businesses will offer positions first!
-Although it is likely that the business owner you are interning/externing for may not need a full-time worker now, but 3 years into the future–just in time for you to have been skilled or earned your degree–the business may need you in it.
+Although it is likely that the business owner you are interning/externing for may not need a full-time worker now, but 3 years into the future, just in time for you to have earned your degree–the business may need you in it.
 Of course, you have to do your part, and make yourself unforgettable.

 Make a role for yourself.